 Consistent with doctoral program policy, students are to complete the doctoral degree within seven years of the first day of the semester in which a student first enrolls in a doctoral program class.
-To assure this timeline is met students are advised to gain candidacy status as early as possible.
 In the event of extraordinary circumstances, a student may petition for additional time to complete the degree.
 The doctoral faculty will consider this petition, and make its recommendation to the Dean of the School of Leadership Studies who will make the final decision.